lnthach/Mr-SEQL/README.md

 ## Interpretation

-As our classifier is linear, the model itself is interpretable.
-Furthermore, we can visualize the SAX features selected by SEQL in the raw time series domain.
+As our time series classifier is linear, the model itself is interpretable.
+Furthermore, we can visualize the SAX features selected by SEQL by mapping them back to the raw time series domain.

 <p align="center">
 <img src="figs/coffee_interpret.png" width="700" height="350" />